What is the application process?

 What tools are recommended for the course (software/apps, online dictionaries etc)?

-All students will need to have a strong internet connection in order to access our communication channel and workforce apps, such as Trello and Slack.
-Regular monitoring of Slack and Trello are required to stay on top of your assignments.
+All students will need to have a strong internet connection in order to access our communication channel and workforce apps, such as Asana and Slack.
+Regular monitoring of Slack and Asana are required to stay on top of your assignments.
 Additionally, we do all of our writing through Google Docs, so using a netbook/laptop is easier as you have access to the full functionality of Docs.
+We may also occasionally email you.

 It's also suggested that you use editing software, like Grammarly, to help proofread your work and cross-edit your peers’ work.